 The answer to both questions is no.

 Rondo is not the ideal player to have on the Celtics during an effort to develop guys like Jared Sullinger, Kelly Olynyk, Marcus Smart and James Young.
 That doesn’t mean he has to leave for nothing, though.
-Ainge might as well collect a return on Rondo, a return that would likely add to the young players and picks already in Boston’s possession.
-A return that would help build the team in the direction it’s currently trending towards ‘ the future.
+Ainge might as well collect a return on Rondo, a return that likely would add to the young players and picks already in Boston’s possession.
+A return that would help build the team in the direction it’s currently trending toward — the future.

 The ironic part?
 If Rondo is so confident that Ainge will do the right thing, then he is counting on Ainge shipping him out of town while he still can.]]>

 Four years after NBA experts argued whether Evan Turner or John Wall deserved the No. 1 overall selection in 2010, some of those same folks are debating Turner’s value in relation to undrafted free agent Chris Johnson.

 After all, the former No. 2 pick’s agreement with the C’s likely signals the end for Johnson and fellow non-guaranteed signees Chris Babb and Keith Bogans.

 Terms of the deal have not been made public, but the Boston Herald’s Steve Bulpett reports Turner will earn a portion of the team’s mid-level exception.
 Upon cutting Johnson, Babb and Bogans, the Celtics would fall $5.1 million below the luxury tax, opening the 15th and final roster spot for the 25-year-old.
 The non-taxpayer mid-level exception for the 2014-15 season is $5.3 million.